We are looking to introduce more 20mph areas to improve road safety, create calmer streets and encourage more walking and cycling.

 Completed public consultations

-We have been consulted for 20mph schemes in these areas and are now pending a decision:
+We have consulted for 20mph schemes in these areas which are now pending a decision:

 Schemes which were not supported at initial public consultation will be revisited in the future to consider 20mph suitability outside of schools.